MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-ita-fpi-sample.md

   - The fiscal printer supports the scenarios with sales tax included in price only.
 So, the parameter **Price include sales tax** must be set to **Yes** both for retail stores and customers.
   - Daily reports (fiscal X, fiscal Z) are printed using the format embedded in the fiscal printer firmware.
   - Mixed transactions are not supported by the fiscal printer.
 The parameter **Prohibit mixing sales and returns in one receipt** should be set to **Yes** in POS functionality profiles.
-  - The sample supports integration with the fiscal printer working in the data transfer fiscal printer mode only also called **RT mode (Registratore Telematico)**.
+  - The sample supports integration with a fiscal printer working in the **RT (Registratore Telematico)** mode only.